• Skip to primary navigation

 Note 1:

-Please note that these lists do NOT generally include the various novels, picture books, videos, etc. which we would also supplement our studies with.
+Please note that the lists on this post do NOT generally include the various novels, picture books, videos, etc. which we would also supplement our studies with.
 To see what we might consider a good choice for those, please go to the tab “LISTS” or the links here:

 • Character-Building Titles for Children